Jaywise01/alx-system_engineering-devops/0x00-shell_basics/README.md

-script 0-current_working_directory contains a command that prints the absolute path name of the current working directory
+script 1-listit contains a command that list the contents of the current directory